 Discord is a great place to nurture fans and strengthen relationships, it’s not meant for finding new fans the way TikTok or Instagram might be.
 So, be sure you have a base who are 1. used to using Discord and 2.
 Are willing to engage regularly.
 This also means you must take the time to 3.
 Go on at least once a day to keep up with what you have created and interact.

-If you start too soon without a core base of fans who are willing and interested it probably won’t work.
+If you start too soon without a core base of willing and interested fans, it probably won’t work.

 What’s next?

-By simply showing up to Discord frequently, you’ll start to get a handle on it and if you’re like most of us, you’ll probably really like it and find yourself wanting to spend more time there!
-Which is great news, because as it continues to gain popularity, your opportunities will grow.
+By simply showing up to Discord frequently, you’ll start to get a handle on it.
+If you’re like most of us, you’ll probably really like it and find yourself wanting to spend more time there!
+This is great news because as it continues to gain popularity, your opportunities will grow.

-It’s a whole new world out there, but it’s a fun one—so enjoy it!
+It’s a whole new world out there, but it’s fun—so enjoy it!

 identify your ideal fan